proknow/proknow-sdk-dotnet/README.md

 an earlier version of Windows, PowerShell can be installed following these [instructions](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows).
 - .NET 8+ - The installer for this can be downloaded [here](https://dotnet.microsoft.com/download).
-- Chocolatey - This is a package manager for Windows.
-The instructions for installing this can be found [here](https://chocolatey.org/install).
-- DocFx - This can be installed using Chocolatey from an administrative command prompt with the command `choco install docfx`.
+- DocFx - This can be installed using dotnet command from an administrative command prompt with the command `dotnet tool update -g docfx`.
+The instructions can be found [here](https://dotnet.github.io/docfx/index.html).

 ### Previewing Documentation
+In a command prompt, from the project root directory
+- Run `npm install` and `npm run docfx`
-In a command prompt, from the project root directory, run `docfx "./docs/docfx.json" --serve`.
-This will serve a documentation website on *http://localhost:8080* to verify proper content, links, formatting, etc.  If there are errors generating the documentation, they will be highlighted in yellow.
+  - This uses npm-watch package to run docfx serve command when files change, and will serve documentation website on *http://localhost:8080*.
+- Verify proper content, links, formatting, etc. If there are errors generating the documentation, they will be highlighted in yellow.

 ### Verifying Documentation
 Once branch changes have been merged into the master branch, the build pipeline will regenerate the documentation which